daryllxd/lifelong-learning/programming/ruby/design/design-patterns/decorator.md

 - A presenter is *sometimes* a decorator.
 - A presenter is sometimes a composite.

-This is why presnters are usually in `app/presenters`.
+This is why presenters are usually in `app/presenters`.